royzen01/Active_Directory_Lab/README.md

 ![VBox 20](https://github.com/royzen01/Active_Directory_Lab/assets/13005742/549a8b63-4278-4a54-b070-2ed16b6b7477)

 - For the client, I switched its NIC to connect only to the internal network.
-It will connect to the DC's internal NIC, get an IP assigned via DHCP and have internet connectivity thanks to NAT.
+It will connect to the DC's internal NIC, get an IP assigned via DHCP, and have internet connectivity thanks to NAT.

 ![VBox 21](https://github.com/royzen01/Active_Directory_Lab/assets/13005742/a1f6db6b-1878-412e-b763-eb30b1de403e)